eternaldensity/Sandcastle-Builder/README.md

 - New Badges for Ninja Ritual
 - Fixed the New Boosts disapearing on upgrading bug (with a lot of help from Guizmus)
 - Note this will still happen when you do this upgrade - it is a saving bug from the previous version
+- New Beach colour when the NewPixBots are about to actvate (only used when you have Shadow Ninja)

 #### AmauryLepicard
 - Added a Clear Log button